openstack/openstack-manuals/doc/ops-guide/source/ops_projects.rst

    # openstack project create demo

-This command creates a project named "demo."
-Optionally, you can add a description string by appending :option:`--description tenant-description`, which can be very useful.
+This command creates a project named ``demo``.
+Optionally, you can add a description string by appending :option:`--description PROJECT_DESCRIPTION`, which can be very useful.
 You can also create a group in a disabled state by appending :option:`--disable` to the command.
 By default, projects are created in an enabled state.